ianandersonlol/HiveTransition/README.md

 ## License

-This project is provided as-is for the UC Davis research community.
+This project is provided as-is

 ## Acknowledgments